Mahdhir/Doenets-Demo-CodeChamps/README.md

 The .exe file can be found in —-win32-x64 folder.
 Please download the --win32x64 folder and run the exe file as there are .dll dependencies.

+The Angular source code can be found in the src folder

 # Dependencies

 FileSaver.js